nlposs/NLP-OSS/Proposal-2020.md

  - **Scientific Contribution**
    - Surveying OSS for specific NLP task(s)
-   - Demonstration and tutorial of NLP-OSS
+   - Demonstration, Introductions and/or tutorial of NLP-OSS
-   - New NLP-OSS introductions
    - Small but useful NLP-OSS
    - NLP components in ML OSS
    - Citations and references for NLP-OSS